archagon/archagon.net/_drafts/2018-03-24-data-laced-with-history.md

 (The rest of the paper will be describing [my own CT implementation in Swift](https://github.com/archagon/crdt-playground/blob/269784032d01dc12bd46d43caa5b7047465de5ae/CRDTFramework), incorporating most of the concepts in the original paper but sporting tweaks based on further research.)

 In CT parlance, the operation structs that make up the tree are called **atoms**.
 Each atom has a unique **identifier** comprised of a **site** UUID, **index**, and Lamport **timestamp**[^awareness].
 The index and timestamp serve the same role of logical clock, and the data structure could be made to work with one or the other in isolation.
 (The reason to have both is to enable certain optimizations: the index for *O*(1) atom lookups by identifier, and the timestamp for *O*(1) causality queries between atoms.)
 The heart of an atom is its **value**, which defines the behavior of the operation and stores any relevant data.
 (Insert operations store the new character to place, while delete operations contain no extra data.)
 An atom also stores the identifier of its **cause**, or parent, atom.
 Generally speaking, this is an atom whose effect on the data structure is a prerequisite for the proper functioning of its child atom.
 (As explained earlier, in a string CT, this causal link simply represents the character to the left of an insertion or the target of a deletion.)
-Assuming that the site is stored in 2 bytes[^uuid2], the index in 4 bytes, and the timestamp in 4 bytes, each character in a basic Causal Tree string is, at minimum, 12× the size of an ordinary C-string character.

 [^awareness]: In the original paper, atoms don't have Lamport timestamps, only indices, and atoms are compared by their **awareness** instead of by timestamp.
 An atom's awareness is a [version vector][versionvector] (called a **weft**) that encompasses all the previous atoms its site would have known about at the time of its creation.
 This value is derived by recursively combining the awareness of the atom's parent with the awareness of the previous atom in its **yarn** (or ordered sequence of atoms for a given site) and requires special no-op "commit" atoms to occasionally be inserted.
 Though awareness gives us more information than a simple Lamport timestamp, it is also *O*(*n*)-slow to derive and makes certain functions (such as validation and merge) substantially more complex.
 The 4 extra bytes per atom for the Lamport timestamp are therefore a worthwhile tradeoff, and also one which the author of the paper has adopted in [subsequent work][ron].

-[^uuid2]: I mentioned earlier that UUIDs should use on the order of 128 bits to ensure uniqueness.
-However, having two 128-bit UUIDs per character is simply untenable.
-The compression scheme I devised for this problem is described in a later section.

 In Swift code, an atom might look something like this: